oliamb/coloreve/README.md

 ### Backlog

+- Add an icon to add to favorite
+- Remove all colors button (refresh is not for kids)
+- Save the drawing in a storage
 - Save/Load automatically the current colors
 - A reset button
 - Import a SVG drawing from an external file